 The chart also shows the classification of prime actors into five stances indicating the actor's support and contribution to inclusive nationalism for Syria, starting from the most committed (Core) to the least committed (Saboteur).

 Amount of influence of Jaish al-Fatah in the life of Syria, and its commitment to inclusive nationalism for Syria.

 - Determining the rank of Jaish al-Fatah according to the amount of its influence on life in Syria.
 As shown in the chart below, Jaish al-Fatah ranked 39th most influential prime actor.

-More prime actors assess Jaish al-Fatah as "Opportunistic" than any other category.
-A prime actor assessed as Opportunistic is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves their own interests.
+- Assessing and classifying Russia according to its commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
+Of the 25 prime actors who participated in the assessments, more agreed that Jaish al-Fatah falls under the category of 'Opportunistic'.
+A prime actor assessed as Opportunistic is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.

-“It's a coalition.
+“They are a coalition.
 Some say they are with the Free Syrian Army.
-Others say they are a repression instrument on the coalition by Assad.
+Others say they are an instrument of Assad to repress the [opposition] coalition.
 No one wants them to come near them.”
 (220291)

 “They are a coalition receiving some external funding.”
 (216921)

-“By working jointly, the member groups have been able to coordinate anti-tank missiles, light arms, and funding from nations like Saudi Arabia and Turkey, who have allegedly selected "pet" fronts to fund due to slight ideological distinctions.”
+“By working jointly, their member groups have been able to [attract] anti-tank missiles, light arms, and funding from nations like Saudi Arabia and Turkey, who have allegedly selected "pet" fronts to fund due to [unique] slight ideological distinctions.”
 (216921)